bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-departure-trajectory.md

 ### Orbital Elements

 To determine the mass of propellant required to place the spacecraft into the heliocentric transfer trajectory, we need to compute the orbital elements of the geocentric hyperbolic trajectory.
-Let's assume that the spacecraft begins in a parking orbit around the planet, as shown in {numref}`fig:interplanetary-departure`.
+Let's assume that the spacecraft begins in a parking orbit around the planet, as shown in @fig:interplanetary-departure.

 :::{figure} ../images/interplanetary-departure.svg
 :name: fig:interplanetary-departure